 Gladys Bentley’s Story

-The Harlem Renaissance was a period in American history from the 1920s to 1930s, defined by the African American artistic and cultural explosion that took place in several urban communities across the U.S. This renaissance was a byproduct of the Great Migration, when African Americans migrated to the North fleeing from racial violence and in search of better job opportunities and freedom of cultural expression, resulting in the development of communities where African American culture flourished, manifesting in the arts, music, poetry, and literature.
-The 1920s were also notable as during the Prohibition Era alcohol was illegal in the United States, spurring the emergence of speakeasies, bootleg alcohol, illicit gambling, and gang violence.
+As a result of the Great Migration, African American culture flourished in urban centers such as Harlem, manifesting in the arts, music, poetry, and literature.
+The 1920s were also notable as the Prohibition Era, when alcohol was illegal in the United States, spurring the emergence of speakeasies, bootleg alcohol, illicit gambling, and gang violence.
 It was also a time when queer African Americans, such as Bentley, found places where they could express themselves, especially through the entertainment industry.

 In the 1930s, the Great Depression and the repeal of Prohibition led to greater regulation of the entertainment industry, including the music venues in Harlem.
 While Bentley was able to continue her performing career, she had to adapt her performance to match the times.
 She moved to Los Angeles in 1937, but still faced legal challenges to perform in men’s clothing.

-During the post-World War II era, between the late 1940s and early 1950s, Bentley continued to face challenges over her gender identity.
-Succumbing to pressure from McCarthy Era harassment of the LGBTQ+ community, Bentley’s lifestyle became a liability for her accessibility to broad audiences and she changed her image.
-During this time, she penned an article in Ebony magazine titled, “I am A Woman Again,” stating that she received hormone treatment and married a man.
-In 1958, she made her only television appearance on Marx Groucho’s “You Bet Your Life” Comedy Show, where she performed in a dress and sang the famous jazz song, “Them Their Eyes.”
-Bentley died in 1960, at age 52, a victim of the influenza pandemic.
+In the post-World War II era, between the late 1940s and early 1950s, Bentley continued to face challenges over her gender identity.
+Succumbing to pressure from McCarthy Era harassment of the LGBTQ+ community known as the Lavender Scare, Bentley’s lifestyle became a liability.
+She changed her image, penning an article in Ebony magazine in 1952 titled, “I am A Woman Again,” stating that she received hormone treatment and married a man.
+In 1958, she made her only television appearance on Groucho Marx’s “You Bet Your Life” Comedy Show, where she performed in a dress and sang the famous jazz song, “Them Their Eyes.”
+Bentley died in 1960, at age 52, of influenza.

 Dwandalyn Reece is the Curator of Music and Performing Arts at the Smithsonian Institution’s National Museum of African American History and Culture.
 Reece is responsible for the acquisition, research, and interpretation of the museum’s music and performing arts collection.
 In 2017, she received the Smithsonian Secretary’s Research Prize, for her work curating the museum’s permanent exhibition, Musical Crossroads.
 Reece has collaborated with Smithsonian’s Center for Folklife and Cultural Heritage on the NMAAHC’s music festival, Freedom Sounds: A Community Celebration (2016), and the Folklife Festival program, Rhythm & Blues: Tell It Like It Is (2011).